eighty20results/e20r-mailchimp-for-membership-plugins/readme.txt

-=== E20R MailChimp Integration for Membership Plugins ===
+=== E20R MailChimp Integration for Revenue Tools ===
 Contributors: eighty20results
-Tags: mailchimp, paid memberships pro, pmpro, membership plugin, email marketing, distribution list support, merge tags, interests, mailchimp groups
+Tags: mailchimp, paid memberships pro, pmpro, membership plugin, email marketing, woocommerce, distribution list support, merge tags, interests, mailchimp groups
 Requires at least: 4.5
 Requires PHP: 5.4
-Tested up to: 4.8.1
+Tested up to: 4.9.2
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Sync WordPress Users and Members with MailChimp lists.
-Including support for Groups and Merge Tags.
+Sync WordPress based Users, Members or customers to MailChimp list with support for Groups (Interests) and Merge Tags.

 == Description ==

 Specify the subscripiton list(s) for your site's WordPress Users and Member plugin users.
-If a supported membership plugin is installed, you can specify additional list settings by membership level.
+If a supported membership plugin is installed, you can specify additional list settings by either the membership level or the product category purchased.

 The plugin has a setting to require/not require MailChimp's double opt-in, as well as a setting to change interests and merge tags for members on level change.
 This allows you to automatically resegment your users based on membership level or custom merge tag data.
 This plugin does _not_ unsubscribe users from MailChimp lists _unless_ it's been explicitly configured to do so.